PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     > curl -s -k -L http://bit.ly/2xui5gM | bash

-  Then you want to input the following into your browsers URL.
+  Then you want to input the following into your browser's URL.

   .. code-block:: html

     http://localhost:8080

+ Once you have entered the above command into your browser's URL you will be prompted for a username and password.
+The default username is *paloalto* and the default password is *panhandler*.

   Please refer to the `PanHandler documentation`_ for more detailed information on the many useful functions of the PanHandler utility.